GIRJASANKAR/video-streaming-platform/README.md

 # CineScape: Escape into Entertainment

-"NextFlix" delivers an unparalleled movie and series streaming experience.
+CineScape delivers an unparalleled movie and series streaming experience.
 Built with modern web technologies and harnessing the power of the TMDB API, this platform offers trending content, personalized watchlists, and a visually rich interface that adapts seamlessly across devices.

 # 🌟 Features